Doppler Pulse Amplification: Concept

-\pati{CPA Gain Narrowing Limitation \\}{} Since the incident pulse is ultrashort, it possesses a broad spectral width.
-In the case of CPA, this width remains unchanged by the chirp filter—only its shape is altered~\cite{Saleh2019_BOOK}.
-This imposes strict constraints on the amplifier, whose limited bandwidth may result in distortions, as only a portion of the spectrum is amplified, undermining the original goal of the system.
+\pati{CPA Gain Narrowing Limitation \\}{} Since the input pulse is ultrashort, it has a broad spectral width that remains unchanged after passing through the chirp filter~\cite{Saleh2019_BOOK}.
+This imposes strict constraints on the amplifier, whose limited bandwidth may amplify only a portion of the spectrum, leading to distortions that undermine the original goal of the system.
 This phenomenon, known as gain narrowing, is one of the principal limitations of CPA.
-In the figure, it is avoided by employing a very broadband amplifier, but it would arise if the narrower-band amplifier corresponding to the dotted curve were used~\cite{Bado1988_CPA_Limi_PUB,Kapteyn1998_Ultrafast_Laser_PUB,Li2023_Petawatt_Laser_PUB}.
+In the figure, it is avoided by employing a very broadband amplifier, but it would arise if the narrower-band amplifier corresponding to the dotted curve in Fig.~\ref{fig:CPA_vs_DoPA}b were used~\cite{Bado1988_CPA_Limi_PUB,Kapteyn1998_Ultrafast_Laser_PUB,Li2023_Petawatt_Laser_PUB}.

 \pati{DoPA with Frequency Doppler Shifts \\}{} While DoPA also involves sequential pulse expansion, amplification and recompression, as illustrated in Fig.~\ref{fig:CPA_vs_DoPA}b, it achieves these transformations through Doppler frequency shifts induced by moving interfaces, instead of chirp filters.
 DoPA employs two paired space-time wedges, recently introduced in~\cite{Bahrami2025_Wedges_PUB}.
 The wedge edges are assumed to act as perfect electric conductor moving interfaces, ensuring that the pulse remains confined within the structure.
-This configuration allows the pulse to bounce back and forth between two moving interfaces and depending on the configuration—--either opening or closing—--the pulse either expands or compresses upon interaction with the interfaces.
-In the case of an opening wedge, the pulse interacts only with comoving interfaces, leading to Doppler downshifting, which stretches the pulse in time by a factor $a$ and reduces its peak power to $P_{\text{in}}/a$, facilitating safe amplification.
+This configuration allows the pulse to bounce back and forth between two moving interfaces and depending on the wedge type—--either opening or closing—--the temporal envelope of the pulse either expands or compresses upon each interaction with the interfaces.
+In the case of an opening wedge, the pulse interacts only with comoving interfaces, leading to Doppler downshifting, which stretches the pulse duration by a factor $a$ and reduces its peak power to $P_{\text{in}}/a$, facilitating safe amplification.
 Conversely, for a closing wedge, the wave encounters only contramoving interfaces, resulting in Doppler upshifting and compressing the pulse back to its original duration and shape.
-Notably, no chirping occurs here, given the uniformity of the space-time structure~\cite{Bahrami2023_FDTD_PUB,DeKinder2024_Subluminal_CONF}.
+Notably, no chirping occurs here, given the uniformity of the space-time structure~\cite{Bahrami2023_FDTD_PUB,DeKinder2025_Scat_Chirp_ASTEM}.